 The unit worked reliably and provided a good supplemental aiming tool.
 The white light is more than enough to properly identify a target in low light conditions.
 Based on my drop testing and range time, it seems the smallest of the Streamlight weapon lights is rugged enough for the job.

-Although the suggested retail price is $175, this tactical weapon light can be had for less than $100 from Amazon.
-At that price, the TLR-6 is an excellent value.
+Although the suggested retail price is $175, this tactical weapon light can be had for a lot less here.
+At these street prices, the TLR-6 is an excellent value.

 At the time of this writing, there are no other light and laser combination units on the market for the G43.
 Other companies are making either light or laser units, but not a combo unit.

 For lasers, both Crimson Trace and LaserLyte make aiming units that mount to the front of the trigger guard.
 I’ve not used the Crimson Trace, but I have reviewed the LaserLyte.
-The LaserLyte is not a bad unit, though the side switches to activate it are smaller and harder to activate than the TLR-6.
+The LaserLyte is not a bad unit, but it is inferior to the Streamlight product.
+For example, the side activation switches to are much smaller and harder to operate.